Guide to Mammography Systems – How to Pick a System

 So, are there really any disadvantages of the 3D mammography?

-Furthermore, both acquisition and maintenance costs are higher for systems with tomosynthesis.
+Also, acquisition and maintenance costs are higher for systems with tomosynthesis.

 How Much Does a Mammography Machine Cost

-However, there are some general price brackets that we would like to share.
-The prices cover used systems, as that is what we have nearly 20 years of experience with.
+Note that he prices cover used systems, as this is what we have nearly 20 years of experience with.

-This means that workstations and other accessories are not included.
+So, this means that workstations and other accessories are not included.

 Furthermore, you need to top off the numbers with costs for crating, shipping, warranty, installation, etc.